ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 *   Confirming the base environment required to apply the patch i.e. some patches are cumulative and a later patch cannot be administered until the system has had previous patches applied.
 Care must be taken regarding the criticality of a particular patch as it is entirely feasible that an Emergency patch cannot be administered because a routing patch is still being tested or awaiting deployment;
 *   The Systems Administrator testing the patch should try to learn from the experience of others by reviewing the manufacturer's website and newsgroups in search of unforeseen consequences of applying the patch.

 Problems discovered in patch testing should be documented and the system's business owners will have to decide whether the disadvantages outweigh the benefits of installing the patch.
-The MoJ IT Security Officer (ITSO) must be informed and approve the application of emergency patches to business critical systems i.e. patches where full testing has not been possible.
+The MOJ IT Security Officer (ITSO) must be informed and approve the application of emergency patches to business critical systems i.e. patches where full testing has not been possible.

 ### Patch Deployment